korkins/aspect_gcell/README.md

 10999  13159.9900    4.857890e-01    2.432799e-01    1.166022e-01
 11000  13160.0000    4.994583e-01    2.497651e-01    1.195352e-01
 ```
-As the header (#) indicates, the columns from left to right are: zero-offset index (for reference), wavenumber ν (cm-1), and partial optical thicknesses τ(ν, z) from TOA to z = 0.0 (BOA), 2.5, and 5.0 km, respectively, according to the input file (see example above).
+As the #-header indicates, the columns from left to right are: zero-offset index (for reference), wavenumber ν (cm-1), and partial optical thicknesses τ(ν, z) from TOA to z = 0.0 (BOA), 2.5, and 5.0 km, respectively, according to the input file (see the example above).

 If, instead of `fmt = txt`, the user requests binary format (`fmt = bin`), three files will be generated (assuming the filename base, e.g. `aspect-o2a`, is defined in the input file):

 - `aspect-o2a_dat.txt`: contains information necessary to read the binary files: the numbers of spectral and height grid points.
-It also indicates that floating-point numbers are stored in single-precision 32-bit format.
+It also indicates that floating-point numbers are stored in single-precision 32-bit format and provides a Python code snippet to read the `bin` file (see the next bullet)
 ```
  spectral interval: left bound {nu0}, resolution {dnu}, nu[inu] = nu0 + inu*dnu
  13050.0000  0.0100